elastos/Elastos/README.md

 # Elastos is Blockchain Powered Internet

 Welcome to Elastos!
-Why not [watch a video intrudction](https://youtu.be/2aOWfV-CZhs) to get started?
+Why not [Elastos Talk: Smart-Web Powered by Blockchain -Rong Chen 10.9.2017](https://youtu.be/2aOWfV-CZhs) to get started?

+A [video demo for Elasltos RT](https://youtu.be/skewtq-kUQY) running on iOS (Mar 19, 2018)

 ## Table of Contents